 As RICC, we’re focused on science-based research and monitoring as well as the implementation of landscape-level projects aimed primarily on habitat restoration to ultimately support boreal woodland caribou recovery.

-- Support and/or lead scientific research on caribou ecology and on caribou-predator-landscape relationships to identify priority issues and/or priority areas
+• Support and lead scientific research on caribou ecology and on caribou-predator-landscape relationships to identify priority issues and/or priority areas

-- Support and/or lead investigative trials on restoration methods, effectiveness and wildlife responses, and make recommendations for broader implementation
+• Support and lead investigative trials on restoration methods, effectiveness, and wildlife responses, and make recommendations for broader implementation

-The RICC study area covers approximately 85,000 km² in the Cold Lake and East Side Athabasca River (ESAR) boreal woodland caribou ranges, and parts of the boreal forest in the Saskatchewan Boreal Plain caribou range to the east as a reference environment.
-The study area includes an additional 20 kilometre buffer to incorporate adjacent areas that may have an impact on woodland caribou within their ranges.
+The current RICC study area covers approximately 85,000 km² in the Cold Lake and East Side Athabasca River (ESAR) boreal woodland caribou ranges, and parts of the Saskatchewan Boreal Plain caribou range to the east as a less-disturbed reference environment.
+The study area includes an additional 20 km buffer to incorporate adjacent areas that may have an impact on woodland caribou within their ranges.

 RICC Member Projects